 It’s official: Internet-delivered TV is real.
-Once called an ‘experiment’ by prognosticating pundits in the past, live streaming TV has captured the attention of a wide audience, thanks to recent announcements from HBO, CBS, Nickelodeon, and Dish Network’s Sling TV.
-Channels that were once strictly bound by the confines of a cable subscription can now be accessed for a small monthly fee with no contract, no equipment rentals, and no crappy customer service to deal with.
+Once called an ‘experiment’ by prognosticating pundits in the past, live streaming TV has captured the attention of a wide audience, thanks to recent announcements from HBO, CBS, Showtime, and Dish Network’s Sling TV, among others.
+Channels and hit series that were once strictly bound by the confines of a cable subscription can now be accessed for a small monthly fee with no contract, no equipment rentals, and no crappy customer service to deal with.
 There’s never been a better time to kick cable to the curb.

 Not everyone is cut out to be a “cord-cutter,” though.
 Ditching cable or satellite service and the bill that goes with it sounds great in theory, but it’s not something you want to rush into without doing a little research and preparation first.
 As with most things, there’s a right way to go about cord-cutting, and then there’s the way that sends you back to your cable company begging for forgiveness.
 We tend to prefer the right way … the awesome way.